Updated 4 GST Tax Slabs Rates List in India for Various Goods and Services

-GST Council Slashes Rates for More than 40 Items
+GST Council Slashes Rates for More than 40 Items in September

 The GST Council, in its meeting on September 9, 2017, decided to lower the rates of more than 40 items.
 These items are walnut, clay idols custard powder, corduroy fabric, saree fall, dhoop batti, raincoat, rubber bands, idli dosa batter, prayer beads, computer monitors, kitchenware, table, and others.
 Meanwhile, the Khadi sold at KVIC outlets are exempted from GST levy.

 Hard for Branded Food Businesses to Evade GST

 The GST Council meeting, which spanned for hours, came with a decision to impose 5% tax on branded food businesses registered on May 15, 2017.
 So even if these businesses de-register later, they would have to pay 5% tax.